CLAT - Gateway to top National Law Colleges

 Study all Previous Papers

 What is the first advice to any student preparing for CLAT?
-Go through the papers of last 5 years at least.
-The Strategy behind this is you should be able to relate with the questions analytically and derive a pattern and then you will able to get an idea of what is really required, and where you should move.
+Go through the papers of the last 5 years at least.
+The Strategy behind this is you should be able to relate with the questions analytically and derive a pattern and then you will be able to get an idea of what is really required, and where you should move.

 Study all Current Affairs

-Another booster for CLAT paper is all question have root in Current Affairs and Law related verdicts.
-Start understanding newspaper like Hindustan Times, The Times of India and subscribe to a monthly current affairs magazine like Competition Success, Chronicle or Wizard.
+Another booster for CLAT paper is all questions have roots in Current Affairs and Law related verdicts.
+Start understanding newspapers like Hindustan Times, The Times of India and subscribe to a monthly current affairs magazine like Competition Success, Chronicle or Wizard.
 For this reason, the strategy is to have a good command of overall national and international events.